cljs/api/docfiles/syntax/unused.md

 ## Summary

+When unused values require a name, it is common to use `_`.

+`(fn [_ _ a]))` - ignore first two function arguments `(let [[_ a _ b] ...])` - only bind names to 2nd and 4th values of a sequence

 ## Details

-`_` is a valid symbol name that indicates an unused or disregarded value.
-This is not enforced by the compiler.
+The compiler does not specially treat `_`.
+It is a valid symbol, thus it can serve as a name for a value.
+It is just convention to reserve this name for values that are not to be referenced.

+Multiple `_`'s can be used since duplicate names shadow those that come before.
+Thus, `_` actually holds the value of its last binding.

+## Examples

-For example, create a function whose first two arguments are ignored:
+Create a function whose first two arguments are ignored:

 ```clj
 (fn [_ _ a]